IsenrichO/react-timeline/STYLE_GUIDE.md

 ### MongoDB / Mongoose

-As a matter of semantics, it is best to draw a distinction between Mongo/Mongoose methods (particularly, [queries](http://mongoosejs.com/docs/queries.html)) that return a plurality of records vs. those that return a singular record.
+As a matter of semantics, it is best to draw a distinction between Mongo/Mongoose methods (particularly, [queries][mongoose-queries]) that return a plurality of records vs. those that return a singular record.
 Calls to Mongoose's `find()` method — even when no records match the passed query criteria — always return an Array (whose individual values are records) while calls to its `findOne()` method return a single record given to be the first which meets those criteria (or, in the absence of such, `null`).
 With this in mind, it follows that any chained function calls and their taken parameters reflect this singular/plural distinction.
 Rather than

 <pre lang="javascript">
 Users